The RHDV-2 Vaccine is HERE, and MANDATORY!

 What is the cost of the vaccine?

-The vaccine is $60.
-By SC state law we need to have an established veterinarian-client-patient relationship to provide this vaccine, and rabbits must be checked for symptoms or fever prior to receiving the vaccine.
-The office visit including physical examination with temperature check is $90 and if your rabbit is not yet microchipped the cost of the microchip implantation is $50, for a total of $200 per rabbit.
+By SC state law we must have an established veterinarian-client-patient relationship to provide this vaccine, and rabbits must be checked for symptoms or fever prior to receiving the vaccine.
+The office visit including physical examination with temperature check, fecal analysis, microchipping, and initial RHDV-2 vaccination is $335.
 We require each vaccinated rabbit be microchipped at the time of the initial vaccine to ensure proof of vaccination.
+We offer all-inclusive VetCare Packages for rabbits which are steeply discounted to provide all the care your rabbit needs in 2 visits, including spay/neuter.

 This can be done by one of our Veterinary Assistants under the supervision of one of our veterinarians.
-The fee for the nurse exam is $40 and the vaccine is $60, for a total of $100.
+The fee for the nurse exam and the booster vaccination is $135.
+The booster visit is included in the Rabbit VetCare Package.

 How do I schedule a vaccine for my rabbit?

 Because of the highly contagious and fatal nature of this virus and the ready availability of the RHDV-2 vaccine, we will no longer maintain your rabbit as a patient if your rabbit has not been fully vaccinated against RHDV-2.
-If your rabbit has been vaccinated elsewhere against RHDV-2, we will require proof of vaccination, vaccination booster, and microchipping at least 30 days prior to your rabbit’s next scheduled appointment, grooming, or boarding.
+If your rabbit has been vaccinated elsewhere against RHDV-2, we will require proof of vaccination, vaccination booster with 3-4 weeks of initial vaccination, and microchipping at least 30 days prior to your rabbit’s scheduled appointment, grooming, or boarding.
 We are instituting this new policy for the protection of not only your rabbit, but for the protection of all rabbits, including in our clinic and in your neighborhood.

 More information about RHDV-2 can be found at the following links: